 Barely-Cooked Asparagus with Basil Pesto

 Barely Cooked Asparagus with Basil Pesto is about as quick and delicious as it gets for a low-carb side dish.
-Use Asparagus Recipes to find more recipes like this one.
+Use Side Dishes to find more recipes like this one.

 Lots of people who like my blog love the Five Ingredients index, where I feature tasty low-carb recipes with five ingredients or less.
 This Barely-Cooked Asparagus with Basil Pesto is a combination I stumbled on by accident years ago on a day when I had fresh asparagus and noticed a jar of pesto in the fridge.
 The pesto turned out to be fantastic with lightly cooked asparagus.

 When I made the recipe again recently to take better photos, it was even better with my homemade Basil Pesto with Lemon, something I always make and freeze when my garden has an abundance of basil.
 But even if you use basil pesto from a jar, I promise that this will become one of your favorite ways to cook asparagus.

 Barely-Cooked Asparagus with Basil Pesto was updated with new photos and step-by-step instructions in April 2012.
 There hasn’t been much cooking going on while I’ve been trying to get better, but before I got sick I cooked my first asparagus of the year and re-did the photos for this favorite recipe; enjoy!
 Check out My Favorite Low-Carb and Keto Recipes with Pesto for more tasty ideas for using basil pesto!